-- Limiting the usage of these devices within 1 hour before the bedtime.
+- Limiting the usage of these devices within 1 hour before bedtime.

-- By using applications such as Flux, that helps your device to adjust display color temperature as per the day time to reduce night time eye strain.
+- By using applications such as Flux, helps your device to adjust display color temperature as per the daytime to reduce nighttime eye strain.

 Are these blue light sources actually damaging our eyes?

-Is it just the Melanopsin that is affecting our eyes or the blue light also has the damaging effects on the eyes too?
+Is it just the Melanopsin that is affecting our eyes or does the blue light also have damaging effects on the eyes too?
 Our eyes might be facing the following dangers when overexposed with these blue light sources: